bruvellu/cephalic-furrow/3-text/furrow.md

 These so-called initiator cells shorten along the apical--basal axis by activating lateral myosin contractility and drive the infolding of the tissue [@Eritano2020-mi].
 Once initiated, the mechanical coupling between invaginating cells ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi].
 The resulting head--trunk fold spans the entire lateral surface, from dorsal to ventral, making the cephalic furrow a distinguishable landmark of the embryo during gastrulation [@Hartenstein1985-zs; @Foe1989-cw].
-However, this prominence is only transient.
+However, this prominent fold is only transient.
-A couple of hours after gastrulation, the cephalic furrow completely unfolds without giving rise to any specific embryonic tissue or larval structure; it disappears, leaving no trace [@Hartenstein1985-zs].
+A couple of hours after gastrulation, the cephalic furrow completely unfolds without giving rise to any specific embryonic tissue or larval structure and disappears leaving no trace [@Hartenstein1985-zs].
-This is in stark contrast to other embryonic invaginations, such as the ventral furrow and midgut invaginations which fulfil clear roles in development---giving rise to mesoderm and endoderm precursors, respectively.
+This is in stark contrast to other embryonic invaginations.
-The cephalic furrow is, therefore, a puzzling invagination because it has a finely regulated formation but has no obvious function.
+The ventral furrow and midgut invaginations give rise to the mesodermal and endodermal precursors, respectively, and fulfil clear roles during development, while the cephalic furrow, despite being finely regulated, has no obvious function.

 <!--TODO: The paragraph is ok, but it’s also too specialized to people familiar with Drosophila.
 Perhaps we need a more general opening statement and some kind of introduction to fly terms like blastoderm, ventral furrow, germ band, etc.-->